The Smartest Kid in the Universe

 "Chris Grabenstein just might be the smartest writer for kids in the universe." --James Patterson

-Meet the Smartest Kid in the Universe in this fun-packed series from the New York Times Bestselling Author of Escape from Mr. Lemoncello's Library and coauthor of Max Einstein!
+What if you could learn everything just by eating jellybeans?!
+Meet the Smartest Kid in the Universe and find out in this fun-packed new series from the Bestselling Author of Escape from Mr. Lemoncello's Library and coauthor of Max Einstein!

-Twelve-year-old Jake's middle school is about to be shut down.
-Jake and his friends know their school's worth saving-if they could only figure out how!
+12 year old Jake's middle school is about to be shut down--unless Jake and his friends can figure out how to save it.
 When Jake spies a bowl of jellybeans at the hotel where his mom works, he eats them.
-But uh-oh--those weren't just jellybeans, one of the scientists at his mom's conference is in the process of developing the first ingestible information pills.
+But those weren't just jellybeans, one of the scientists at his mom's conference is developing the world's first ingestible information pills.
 And THAT'S what Jake ate.

 An Excerpt fromThe Smartest Kid in the Universe